Frequently asked questions

 No refunds will be issued within a month of the original start date.
 If there is a delay of more than 3 months, a full refund can be issued if desired, or your payment will roll over to the new start date.

-Participants reserve the right to use all communications material as they wish, including but not limited to internal and external press releases, presentations, on websites, etc.
+Participants reserve the right to use all communication materials according to their discretion, including but not limited to, the use of such materials in internal and external communications, press releases, presentations, on their websites, and in other relevant contexts.

 The CUBE Competition is not liable for any death or injuries caused due to participation in the competition.